Violin: Tuning

 Violins are tuned by turning the pegs in the pegbox under the scroll or by adjusting the fine tuner screws at the tailpiece.
 All violins have pegs; fine tuners (also called fine adjusters) are optional.
 Most fine tuners consist of a metal screw that moves a lever attached to the string end.
 They permit very small pitch adjustments much more easily than the pegs.
 Turning a fine tuner clockwise causes the pitch to become sharper (as the string is under more tension), and turning it counterclockwise, the pitch becomes flatter (as the string is under less tension).
 Fine tuners on all four of the strings are very helpful when using those with a steel core, and some players use them with synthetic strings.
 Since modern E strings are steel, a fine tuner is nearly always fitted for that string.
 Fine tuners are not used with gut strings, which are more elastic than steel or synthetic-core strings and do not respond adequately to the very small movements of fine tuners.

 To tune a violin, the A string is first tuned to a standard pitch (usually A=440 Hz).
 (When accompanying or playing with a fixed-pitch instrument such as a piano or accordion, the violin tunes to the corresponding note on that instrument rather than to any other tuning reference.
 The oboe is generally the instrument used to tune orchestras where violins are present since its sound is penetrating and can be heard over the other woodwinds.)
 The other strings are then tuned against each other in intervals of perfect fifths by bowing them in pairs.
 A minutely higher tuning is sometimes employed for solo playing to give the instrument a brighter sound; conversely, Baroque music is sometimes played using lower tunings to make the violin's sound more gentle.
 After tuning, the instrument's bridge may be examined to ensure that it is standing straight and centered between the inner nicks of the f-holes; a crooked bridge may significantly affect the sound of an otherwise well-made violin.

-After extensive playing, the tuning pegs and their holes can become worn, making the pegs liable to slip under tension.
-This can lead to the pitch of the string dropping somewhat, or if the peg becomes completely loose, to the string completely losing tension.
+After extensive playing, the tuning pegs and their holes can become worn, making the pegs more likely to slip under tension.
+A slipping peg leads to the pitch of the string dropping somewhat, or if the peg becomes completely loose, to the string completely losing tension.
 A violin in which the tuning pegs are slipping needs to be repaired by a luthier or violin repairperson.
 Peg dope or peg compound, used regularly, can delay the onset of such wear while allowing the pegs to turn smoothly.